Request a quote

 Chiang Mai on foot

-After breakfast meet with our guide and drive by songthaew to a local market selling fresh vegetables, spices and other local produce.
-From here we begin an exploration of Chiang Mai’s charming old city on foot.
-We first walk to Wat Chiang Man, the oldest temple in Chiang Mai built in 1297.
-We then continue on to the Three Kings Monument, a sculpture of the founding fathers of Chiang Mai.
-We then head for the Lanna Folk Life Museum followed by a visit to the Chiang Mai Women's Correctional Institution.
-Here, female prisoners are trained in traditional Thai massage and we can enjoy a 30-minute foot massage and learn the story of this successful rehabilitation programme.
-We then continue walking to the 14th century Wat Chedi Luang and enjoy a locally prepared meal.
+After breakfast, meet your guide and drive by songthaew to a local market with fresh vegetables, spices, and produce.
+Explore Chiang Mai’s old city on foot, starting at Wat Chiang Man, the city’s oldest temple from 1297.
+Visit the Three Kings Monument, the Lanna Folk Life Museum, and the Chiang Mai Women’s Correctional Institution, where female prisoners trained in traditional Thai massage provide a 30-minute foot massage.
+Continue to 14th-century Wat Chedi Luang, then enjoy a locally prepared meal to conclude the tour.

 Tuk-Tuk by night

-Meet our guide at your hotel in the early evening and start your exploration of the city by tuk-tuk.
-Driving around Chiang Mai in the evening is cooler and more peaceful than during the day and gives you a chance to see the city in a very different light.
-We drive around the old city walls and moat, making stops at Chiang Mai landmarks such as the Iron Bridge, the Three Kings Monument and some of Chiang Mai’s oldest temples.
-We also stop to let you try some traditional northern snacks at one of the local markets.
-At the end of the tour we bring you back to your hotel, or take you on to another destination – like the Chiang Mai Night Bazaar.
+Meet your guide at the hotel in the early evening for a tuk-tuk tour of Chiang Mai.
+Enjoy the cooler, quieter streets while exploring the city’s highlights.
+Drive around the old city walls and moat, stopping at landmarks such as the Iron Bridge, the Three Kings Monument, and some of the oldest temples.
+Sample traditional northern snacks at a local market.
+At the end of the tour, return to your hotel or continue to another destination, such as the lively Chiang Mai Night Bazaar.

 Local Markets, Monks and Ancient Temples

-Be ready for a very early visit to Chiang Mai Gate Market, a traditional market where we find fresh vegetables, fruit, spices, fish, cooked meats and all sorts of ready-made dishes.
-The monks from local temples make their alms rounds here early in the morning, so it’s an opportunity for you to make an offering of food to them.
-At a nearby temple we also witness the monks taking part in an early morning chant.
-After, we visit Warorot Market, Chiang Mai’s bustling ‘Chinatown’ quarter.
-Here we have organized a short workshop for you to make traditional flower garlands at the photogenic flower market on the Ping River.
-From the market we head to Thapae Gate and continue by samlor or rickshaw to the ancient temples of Wat Chiang Man, Wat Chedi Luang and Wat Phra Singh.
+Begin with an early visit to Chiang Mai Gate Market, a traditional market with fresh vegetables, fruit, spices, fish, cooked meats, and ready-made dishes.
+Witness monks making their alms rounds and take part in offering food, then observe an early morning chant at a nearby temple.
+Next, explore Warorot Market, Chiang Mai’s bustling ‘Chinatown,’ and join a short workshop to make traditional flower garlands at the photogenic flower market by the Ping River.
+Continue to Thapae Gate and explore Wat Chiang Man, Wat Chedi Luang, and Wat Phra Singh by samlor (rickshaw).

 Best of Chiang Rai’s Contemporary Buddhist Arts

-Meet your guide at your hotel and drive to Wat Rong Khun temple,acontemporary, unconventional, privately-owned structure that is better known to foreigners as the White temple.
-It is owned by Chalermchai Kositpipat, a Thai visual artist and painter who designed, constructed and opened it to visitors in 1997.
-Continue on to Baan Dam Museum, a collection of wood buildings featuring sculptures and other artworks by contemporary Thai artists.
-Afterwards we visit Wat Rong Suea Tean, also known as the Blue Temple – another unusual modern Buddhist temple distinguished by its vivid blue coloring and elaborate carvings.
-After lunch we change transport to samlor or rickshaw and visit Wat Phra Keo where one of Thailand's most important Buddha statues was discovered in 1444.
+Meet your guide at the hotel and drive to Wat Rong Khun, the contemporary White Temple designed by Thai artist Chalermchai Kositpipat and opened in 1997.
+Continue to Baan Dam Museum, a collection of wooden buildings showcasing sculptures and artworks by contemporary Thai artists.
+Visit Wat Rong Suea Tean, the Blue Temple, known for its vivid blue color and intricate carvings.
+After lunch, switch to a samlor (rickshaw) and explore Wat Phra Keo, where one of Thailand’s most important Buddha statues was discovered in 1444.

 Doi Tung, Golden Triangle and Mekong River

-Meet your guide at your hotel and drive to Doi Tung Mountain where we visit the Mae Fah Luang botanical gardens and learn about the Royal Project on Doi Tung.
-The gardens are on the slopes below Doi Tun Royal Villa, the former resident of the Princess Mother Srinagarindra.
-We then continue to the Golden Triangle to visit the Hall of Opium.
-This is where the borders of Laos, Thailand and Myanmar meet, a major opium producing area.
-After a delicious Thai lunch we take a relaxing boat ride down the Mekong River to Chiang Sean and explore this small, quiet town.
-On the way back to Chiang Rai we stop at the Baan Dam Museum, a collection of wooden buildings featuring sculptures, paintings and other artworks from around
+Meet your guide at the hotel and drive to Doi Tung Mountain to visit the Mae Fah Luang Botanical Gardens and learn about the Royal Project.
+Explore the gardens below Doi Tung Royal Villa, former home of Princess Mother Srinagarindra.
+Continue to the Golden Triangle and visit the Hall of Opium, where the borders of Thailand, Laos, and Myanmar meet.
+After lunch, enjoy a relaxing boat ride down the Mekong River to Chiang Sean.
+On the return to Chiang Rai, stop at Baan Dam Museum, showcasing sculptures, paintings, and artworks from Southeast Asia.

 Chiang Rai Rural Bicycle Ride